 The wilds can be a dangerous place, so you may want to consider arming yourself with a weapon.
 Rifles would be the best because it can provide for you a means to protect yourself from a distance, although that may be too heavy for you to hike with.
 A pistol or a bow would suffice.

 Other than drinking plenty of water to avoid dehydration, consider as well wearing a light brim hat or a bandana.
 Although the negative effects may be not immediate, hikers who expose themselves often to too much heat may cause themselves to contract later on skin cancer.
 Or even just get wrinkles, which hardly looks nice on anyone.

 24. Keep a Light Source Readily Available

-Time passes by fast when you’re on the go, hiking.
-If the night reaches you and you’re still not where you need to go, you may need to produce your own light source.
-This will help you illuminate your way in the dark in extreme hiking and also for you to be able to see what you’re doing.
-Get the Hybeam Mini Pop Lamp by clicking this link.
+Time passes by fast when you're on the go, hiking.
+If the night reaches you and you're still not where you need to go, you may need to produce your own light source.
+This will help you illuminate your way in the dark in extreme hiking and also for you to be able to see what you're doing.

 25. In The Event You Get Lost

 Don't panic.
 Really.
 It's easy to lose yourself once you've realized that you have no idea where you are.
 But in the event you get lost, act predictable, in the sense that you should make it easy for the rescue team to come around and fine.
 In the mean time, if you have one, blow a whistle at regular intervals, find shelter that isn't obscure, and light a signal fire, so that you would be protected and yet visible enough for anyone who could help you to see.

 If you're in search of a good video regarding the dangers of hiking – or just plain going outside, then you might enjoy this documentary by NeverNotKicking!